Kelly-David/CDDLabs/lab1/README.md

 Distributed and Concurrent Device Development

 ## Lab One
 Signalling with Semaphores.
-A simple signal/wait mechanism usiung semahpores.
+A simple signal/wait mechanism using semahpores.

 ### Usage
 To run: